grivel17/grid-leyout-ztm-ex/README.md

-# grid-leyout-ztm-ex
+# ONE PAGE LAYOUT

-It's a simple layout built on grid - nav + hero + portfolio galery
+It's a www layout built on css grid.
+Contains every necessary sectiones like: nav + hero + portfolio galery + and space for posts + footer

+# HOW TO USE IT?

+Just clone repo and fill free to reuse.